SachinSaligram/alexa-scrum-bot/Alexa-Bot/BOT.md

 ```

 #### Bot Integration
 The bot has been full integrated for the 3 use cases defined with all possible input/output combinations through voice and text as illustrated in the screencast.
-One good path is as shown below for the 3 use cases:
+An example of the good path is as shown below for the 3 use cases:
 ##### UseCase1:
 I/p: Ask Scrumster Move Task 20 to Done

 O/p: Your task has been successfully moved to done
 ##### UseCase2:
 I/p: Ask Scrumster to End stand-up

 O/p: Your team has burnt 12 points and is on track
 ##### UseCase3:
 I/p: Ask Scrumster schedule meeting today

 O/p: Meeting Scheduled for October 25th at 2:30 PM

 We have used mocked data for the JIRA/Trello board updates and reads for now.
 In the next phase the bot would read from JIRA APIs to fetch sprint summaries and update tasks from one state to the other.
 It would also look up google calender data instead of mocked data for team availability to schedule a meeting.